Ruhul-Quddus-Tamim/Hybrid-Recommendation/README.md

 ### Getting Recommendations
 To get movie recommendations, enter the user ID in the input field and click on "Get Recommendations".

+*Note:*
-*Note:* If the user has less than around 4 or 5 preferences, then it would not recommend any top picks for that users.
+- If the user has less than around 4 or 5 preferences, then it would not recommend any top picks for that users.
 Watched/Rated movies should be at least 8 items.
+For that particular user, it needs to go to the `Preferences` tab to add ratings/tags further.

+- If the user has just registered now and completely new, there would be no preferences or watched movies, then it will use the Cold Start algorithm for those particular users

 <img width="1280" alt="recommendations" src="assets/recommendations.png">